PlummersSoftwareLLC/Primes/PrimeSQLite/solution_1/README.md

-# Sqlite implementation of the Sieve of Eratosthenes algorithm
+# SQLite implementation of the Sieve of Eratosthenes algorithm

 ![Algorithm](https://img.shields.io/badge/Algorithm-other-green)
 ![Faithfulness](https://img.shields.io/badge/Faithful-no-green)
 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-8-green)

-This is an implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm in Sqlite.
-SQL is a Turing complete language, so it is interesting how algorithm can be implemented in SQL, and thus in Sqlite.
-However, there are some challenges to overcome when using Sqlite and conform to the rules in [CONTRIBUTING.md](../../CONTRIBUTING.md#rules).
-Sqlite lacks some important features:
+This is an implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm in SQLite.
+SQL is a Turing complete language, so it is interesting how algorithm can be implemented in SQL, and thus in SQLite.
+However, there are some challenges to overcome when using SQLite and conform to the rules in [CONTRIBUTING.md](../../CONTRIBUTING.md#rules).
+SQLite lacks some important features:

-1. a built in sqrt function
+1. a builtin sqrt function
 2. a real good way to run the calculation in a while loop for at least 5 seconds and report on the results
 3. to have an outer loop as described in the base rules